le-chartreux/modern-python/README.md

 ## Test

+Tests must be atomic: write one test function per execution case of the element you are testing.

+Tests should be documented: write at least a short docstring starting with "It" to explain the expected behavior.

 The standard testing tool for Python is [pytest](https://docs.pytest.org/en/latest/), a framework to write unit tests.
 To measure the code coverage (degree to which the source code of a program is executed while running its test suite), use the module [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/). [pytest](https://docs.pytest.org/en/latest/) can also run the doctests.

 ### Usage: